allegro/blog/_posts/2022-02-03-visual-thinking.md

 ![planning tasks](/img/articles/2022-02-03-visual-thinking/planning_tasks.png)

-### The background
+## The background

 Why switching to a drawing board has such an effect?
 To answer this question we have to check some facts.

 On a daily basis a spoken (or written) language is our standard way of communication.
-It took us some time to speak and before that we had been able to:
+Children, however, need some time to develop such skill.
+Earlier they are able to:

 * register movement (at 2 months age)
 * try to grab things by hand (5 months)